Arena and SiliconExpert Webinar

 Hello, everyone.
 And welcome to today’s webinar on improving the health of your bill of materials.
-I’m Paul Welch from Arena Solutions and joining me today to present is John Mastropietro from SiliconExpert.
+I’m Paul Welch from Arena and joining me today to present is John Mastropietro from SiliconExpert.
 John, I’m going to go ahead and hand things over to you.

 Great.
 Thanks, Paul.
 Hi, Paul.
 Hello, everyone attending.
 Thank you for taking the time to join the conference today.
 I’m John Mastropietro with SiliconExpert, and I work closely with our channel partner Arena PLM on the integration of SiliconExpert data into the Arena PLM tool.

 For today’s webinar, we’ll discuss the integration between the two tools, and how this integration will help manage and maintain a clean bill of material as it relates to electronic components.
 During the webinar, we’ll give a review and introduction of SiliconExpert, the roles and responsibilities within an organization, and the challenges they may face in maintaining a healthy bill of material.
 How the feature set between Arena and SiliconExpert will help solve many of these challenges.
 And, finally, Paul will give a product demonstration.